 St Mary’s is another beautiful university quadrangle, this time accessed from South Street.
 It’s blessed with some fine 16th century buildings including the School of Divinity.

 The gardens are peaceful and fragrant during the warmer months, and doves gather on the roof of the college.
 I used to love to take my books down there and lie in the shade of the huge holm oak tree that dominates the lawn.
+Thought to have been planted in 1740, this is one of only a few species of holm oak in Scotland.
+It was one of the 70 special trees across the UK chosen to form part of the Queen’s Green Canopy network in celebration of her Platinum Jubilee in 2022.

 7. The cathedral and castle